 All models of the dense-matter EoS should contain some correlations between density scales due to causality and thermodynamic stability requirements.
 However, in this study we show that phenomenological parametric models such as the spectral, piecewise-polytrope, and speed-of-sound models impose even stronger correlations \textit{a priori}.
 As a result, NS properties are constrained more tightly in parametric models than in nonparametric ones in ways that are not supported by the data.
 Regardless of whether these tighter constraints end up being compatible with the true EoS, their emergence is attributable to what are effectively model-dependent prior assumptions dictated by the phenomenological nature of the parametrizations.
 Viewed in this way, they deserve the same scrutiny as other prior choices imposed by the analyst.

 The concerns about implicit correlations are alleviated by GP-based nonparametric models that enjoy extensive model freedom, restricted only by causality and thermodynamic stability.
-They allow us to generate, with no additional modeling effort, candidate EoSs with complex phenomenology that could be associated with, e.g., a transition to quark matter in the cores of NSs.
-For example, Refs.~\cite{Tan:2020ics,Tan:2021ahl} study EoSs with complex speed-of-sound phenomenology, while Refs.~\cite{Han:2018mtj,Chatziioannou:2019yko,Han:2020adu,Drischler:2020fvz,Li:2021crp,Drischler:2021bup} consider strong first-order phase transitions that result in a discontinuity in the speed-of-sound and multiple stable branches.
+They allow us to generate, with no additional modeling effort, candidate EoS with complex phenomenology that could be associated with, e.g., a transition to quark matter in the cores of NSs.
+For example, Refs.~\cite{Tan:2020ics,Tan:2021ahl} study EoS with complex speed-of-sound phenomenology, while Refs.~\cite{Han:2018mtj,Chatziioannou:2019yko,Han:2020adu,Drischler:2020fvz,Li:2021crp,Drischler:2021bup} consider strong first-order phase transitions that result in a discontinuity in the speed of sound and multiple stable branches.
 The GP prior process is able to recreate such behaviors generically.

 The parametric models are relatively easier to implement.
-However this might come at the cost of fine tuning which makes it harder to sample from the prior as many draws are unphysical.
+However this might come at the cost of fine-tuning which makes it harder to sample from the prior as many draws are unphysical.
 Extension to more complex phenomenology, such as phase transitions, is less straightforward and might need tailored parametric models~\cite{Alford:2013aca,Alford:2015gna,Han:2019bub} unless the parametrization supports such behavior inherently.
-The piecewise-polytrope specifically, as implemented here, can lead to priors and posteriors with ``kinks"~\cite{Carney:2018sdv, Lackey:2014fwa}, while Refs.~\cite{Raaijmakers:2018bln,Riley:2018ekf} discuss its behavior in cases where the observed NSs do not reach high enough densities to probe all polytropic segments.
+The piecewise polytrope specifically, as implemented here, can lead to priors and posteriors with ``kinks"~\cite{Carney:2018sdv, Lackey:2014fwa}, while Refs.~\cite{Raaijmakers:2018bln,Riley:2018ekf} discuss its behavior in cases where the observed NSs do not reach high enough densities to probe all polytropic segments.
 More complicated parametric models exist (see Appendix~\ref{parametric-eos-appendix}), but as we argue in Sec.~\ref{parametric-prior-choices}, improving parametric models by adding parameters or extending the priors ranges is not always straightforward or efficient.
-However, extreme extensions to these models (for example a $\mathcal{O}(1000)$ parameter extension to the piecewise-polytrope), could exhibit behavior that is closer to the nonparametric results than the few-parameter models they generalize.
+However, extreme extensions to these models (for example a $\mathcal{O}(1000)$ parameter extension to the piecewise polytrope) could exhibit behavior that is closer to the nonparametric results than the few-parameter models they generalize.